nuvla/es/README.md

 can create a container to trigger the snapshots via `curl`.
 This can then be run as a service with a restart policy (e.g. any, delay=4h, max-attempts=0) for periodic snapshots.

+## Restore zookeeper

+Zookeeper is used as a locking queue and a distributed election for distributors.

+After restoring Elasticsearch indexes, you have to delete zookeeper data volume (nuvla_zkdata) and recreate it from a healthy backup.
+To do so you need to run a side container connected on nuvla test network to re-create jobs entries.

+To get some help with this command run:

+`docker run --network nuvla_test-net --entrypoint /app/job_restore.py nuvladev/job:restore-zk-script -h`

+To restore run this one, if you need to change endpoints do it with docker run args.

+`docker run --network nuvla_test-net --entrypoint /app/job_restore.py nuvladev/job:restore-zk-script`